praisegeek/microsoft-graph-docs/concepts/auth_v2_user.md

 ### 1. Getting Auth User profile URL

-The following request gets the profile image of the signed-in user assuming the User.Read scope was applied during the OAuth flow app permissions.
+The following request gets the profile image of the signed-in user, assuming the User.Read permission was applied during the OAuth flow app permissions.

 https://graph.microsoft.com/v1.0/users/{id | userPrincipalName}/photo/$value

-So, for example, you have user's email address ( userPrincipalName) as ChrisG@contoso.onmicrosoft.com, then your url will be:
+For example, for the user email address (userPrincipalName) ChrisG@contoso.onmicrosoft.com, your URL will be the following.

 ```
 GET https://graph.microsoft.com/v1.0/users/ChrisG@contoso.onmicrosoft.com/photo/$value